gamedevware/charon/docs/unreal_engine/overview.rst

 Prerequisites
 -------------

-The Unreal Engine plugin is written in C++ but relies on ``dotnet charon``, a .NET Core application which runs on .NET 8.
+The Unreal Engine plugin is written in C++ but relies on the ``dotnet-charon`` tool, a .NET application built for .NET 8.
+Install the
+`.NET SDK 10 or later <https://dotnet.microsoft.com/en-us/download>`_; SDK 8 is the minimum supported version.

 .. note::